joespera/svc-forecast/README.md

   (Easiest method: Install hombrew and `brew install scala sbt`)

 ## Running app
-- Navigate to project directory and run `sbt run`
+- Navigate to root directory and run `sbt run`
 - In your browser navigate to `localhost:9000/forecast`

 ## Running unit tests
-- Navigate to project directory and run `sbt test`
+- Navigate to root directory and run `sbt test`

 ### Misc Notes